OMJO-MOJO/Build-A-Bot/Terms-of-Service.md

   ## Terms of Service

-   By creating your bot, you agree to Discord's Developer Terms of Service, Discord's Developer policy and Build A Bot's Rules and ToS.
+  > By creating your bot, you agree to Discord's [Developer Terms of Service](https://discord.com/developers/docs/policies-and-agreements/terms-of-service), Discord's [Developer policy](https://discord.com/developers/docs/policies-and-agreements/developer-policy) and Build A Bot's [Rules](https://discord.com/channels/692426665934061668/1048652181345157261/1050832294115561512) and [Terms of Service](https://github.com/OMJO-MOJO/Build-A-Bot/blob/main/Terms-of-Service.md#terms-of-service).
 Failing to comply with these terms, your bot will be terminated by the server admins without notice.

-   Leaving this server will cause your bot to be deleted permanently and leaving any of the partnered servers will reduce the number of features on your bot.
+  > Leaving the Build A Bot Discord Server will result in your bot to be permanently deleted.

+  > Leaving a partnered server will result in removing one feature if your feature count is higher than your maximumm number of feature allowed.

   ## Privacy Policy